Common topic

 Commercial carriers flying to New Zealand are subject to obligations under the Immigration Act 2009.
 Some of these obligations include:

-• to provide to Immigration New Zealand Advance Passenger Processing (APP) data for every person (passengers and crew) who intends to board a craft traveling to or from New Zealand before boarding
+• to provide us with Advance Passenger Processing (APP) data for every person (passengers and crew) who intends to board a craft traveling to or from New Zealand before boarding

 • to comply with APP boarding directives, and